Bernays-Schoenfinkel-Ramsey with Simple Bounds is NEXPTIME-complete: Instantiation of Base-Sort Variables and Free-Sort Variables

-We first summarize the overall approach described in this section in an intuitive way.
-To keep the informal exposition simple, we pretend that all base-sort constant symbols are taken from $\Real$ and thus are interpreted by their canonical value in all hierarchic interpretations.
-Consequently, we can speak of real values instead of constant symbols, and even refer to improper values such as $-\infty$ (a ``sufficiently small'' real value) and $r+\varepsilon$ (a real value ``slightly larger than $r$ but not too large'').
+We first summarize the overall approach for base-sort variables in an intuitive way.
+To keep the informal exposition simple, we pretend that all base-sort constant symbols are taken from $\Real$.
+Consequently, we can speak of real values instead of constant symbols, and even refer to improper values such as $-\infty$ (a ``sufficiently small'' real) and $r+\varepsilon$ (a real ``slightly larger than $r$ but not too large'').
 A formal treatment with proper definitions will follow.

-Given a finite clause set $N$, we aim at partitioning the reals $\Real$ into finitely many partitions so that whenever $N$ is satisfiable, there exists a hierarchic model $\A$ of $N$ \begin{enumerate}[label=($\mathfrak{Pr}$), ref=($\mathfrak{Pr}$)] \item whose interpretation of predicate symbols does not distinguish between values within the same partition. \end{enumerate} As soon as we found such a finite partitioning $\P$, we pick one real value $r_p \in p$ as representative from every partition $p\in\P$.
-The following observation motivates why we can use those representatives instead of using universally quantified variables: given a clause $C$ that contains a base-sort variable $x$, and given a set $\{c_1, \ldots, c_{k}\}$ of constant symbols such that $\{c_1^\A, \ldots, c_k^\A\} = \{r_p \mid p\in\P\}$ it holds

-The equivalence claims that we can transform universal quantification over the base domain into finite conjunction over all representatives of partitions in $\P$.
-The formal version of this statement is given in Lemma \ref{lemma:EquisatisfiabilityBaseInstantiation}, and we will see that hierarchic models complying with property \ref{enum:IntervalModel} play a key role in its proof.
-Since $\P$ is supposed to be finite, the resulting set of instances $\bigl\{C\subst{x}{c_i} \mid 1\leq i\leq k\bigr\}$ is finite, too.
+Given a finite clause set $N$, we intend to partition $\Real$ into finitely many parts such that satisfiability of $N$ necessarily leads to the existence of a hierarchic model $\A$ with the following property: \begin{enumerate}[label=($\mathfrak{Pr}$), ref=($\mathfrak{Pr}$)] \item Under $\A$ the free predicates occurring in $N$ cannot distinguish values that belong to the same part. \end{enumerate} Put differently, we have $\<\ldots, r, \ldots\> \in Q^\A$ if and only if $\<\ldots, r', \ldots\> \in Q^\A$, for every free predicate symbol $Q$ occurring in $N$, every part $p$ of $\Real$ and arbitrary reals $r, r' \in p$.
+As soon as we found such a finite partition $\P$, we pick one real value $r_p \in p$ as representative from every part $p\in\P$.
+The following observation motivates why we can use those representatives instead of using universally quantified variables: Given a clause $C$ that contains a base-sort variable $x$, and given a set $\{d_1, \ldots, d_{k}\}$ of constant symbols such that $\{d_1^\A, \ldots, d_k^\A\} = \{r_p \mid p\in\P\}$ it holds ($*$) $\A\models C \;\Longleftrightarrow\; \A\models \bigl\{C\subst{x}{d_i} \bigm| 1\leq i \leq k \bigr\}$.
+The equivalence claims that we can transform universal quantification over the base domain into finite conjunction over all representatives of parts in $\P$.
+The formal version of this statement is given in Lemma \ref{lemma:EquisatisfiabilityBaseInstantiation}, and hierarchic models complying with property \ref{enum:IntervalModel} play a key role in its proof.
+Since $\P$ is supposed to be finite, the resulting set of instances $\bigl\{C\subst{x}{d_i} \mid 1\leq i\leq k\bigr\}$ is finite, too.